t3moses/Crews/README.txt

 The skill field contains integer values 0 ..
 2. 0 for novice, 1 for basic qualified, 2 for experienced.
 The whitelist field contains a list of boats in the subject's whitelist.
 Boats in the list must be separated by ;.

+The sailor display name is unique.
+It is formed from the first name and the initial letter of the last name.
+The first letter of the first name and the initial of the last name are uppercase
+All other letters are lower case.
+In case of a clash, an exception is raised.

+The sailor uid is unique.
+It is formed from the initial letter of the first name and the first three letters of the last name.
+All letters are lower case.
+And any whitespace is deleted.

 Outputs

 A graph of loss against iteration is displayed.

-The final crew is displayed as an HTML table.
-This can be cut-and-pasted into a Web page iFrame.
+The final crew is saved as an HTML table.
+(This can be cut-and-pasted into a Web page iFrame.)
+In case the number of sailors is greater than the available spaces, then the wait list is included in the output table.

 Set-up